Brit Manuela Shows Off Fit Physique In Skimpy Black Bikini

-Influencer Brit Manuela motivated plenty of social media users on Saturday, September 12 to work on their fitness after she shared some revealing new photos of herself.
+Influencer Brit Manuela motivated social media users on Saturday, September 12, to work on their fitness after she shared some revealing new photos of herself.
 She took to Instagram to share the update with her 1.1 million followers, and it quickly became popular.

 The 26-year-old internet sensation and lingerie model was photographed outdoors for the two-slide series.
 Brit took center stage as she struck a sexy pose in both images.

 In the first photo, she stood against a wooden wall.
 She had both hands up to her locks as her left foot rested against the wall.
 Her eyes averted the camera’s lens and she seemed to be sporting a pout.

-In the second image, she sat down on a wooden bench with her thighs parted, emitting a sultry vibe.
+In the second image, she sat down on a wooden bench with her thighs parted and emitted a sultry vibe.
 She also wore a slight smile as she directed her gaze straight toward the camera’s lens.

 Her long, brunette hair was pulled back in the first photo.
 However, it cascaded down her back and over her shoulders in slight, natural-looking waves in the second.